 Hummingbird Cake

 Hummingbird cake is an easy, sweet taste of the tropics with banana, pineapple, toasted pecans, and the best cream cheese frosting!
-Make this recipe for dessert today!
+Below you will find step-by-step photos, a video tutorial, recipe notes for converting this to a Bundt cake or cupcakes, and how to make it ahead and even freeze it.
+A beautiful spring dessert!

 I love making (and eating!) big, beautiful layer cakes - there's something so stunning about looking at a tall, smoothly-iced cake and then cutting into it and seeing layer after layer.